snap-stanford/snap-python/doc/source/reference/graphs.rst

         Returns an edge iterator referring to the past-the-end edge in the graph.

+     .. describe:: GetEI(EId)

+        Returns an edge iterator referring to edge with ID *EId*.

      .. describe:: GetEI(SrcNId, DstNId)

         Returns an edge iterator referring to edge between node IDs *SrcNId* and *DstNId* in the graph.

-     .. describe:: GetRndNId()

-        Returns an ID of a random node in the graph.

-     .. describe:: GetRndNI()

-        Returns a node interator referring to a random node in the graph.

      .. describe:: Empty()